-The Seventh Circuit this week admonished the United States Attorney’s office for failing to investigate the truthfullness of a “cooperating witness” in the face of obvious false testimony.
+The Seventh Circuit has admonished the United States Attorney’s office for failing to investigate the truthfullness of a “cooperating witness” in the face of obvious false testimony.

 In the appellate decison of United States v.
 Freeman, 09-cr-4043, 2011 WL 2417091 (7th Cir., June 17, 2011), the Seventh Circuit granted a new trial on the grounds that the Federal prosecutors presented testimony of a key cooperating witness on the stand who they knew or at least should have known was lying.

 The criminal defense lawyer was on target when he sent the prosecutors a letter detailing his concerns after reading the grand jur testimony challenging key aspects of the cooperating witnesses participation in the actual conspiracy charged in the case.

 The US Attorney’s office did not investigate the challenges made by the defense lawyer who later testified falsely.
 Unbelievbly the witness was in JAIL when the witness claimed to be participating in the underlying conspiracy.

 “[T]he governing principle is simply that the prosecutor may not knowingly use false testimony.
 This includes “half-truths” and vague statements that could be true in a limited, literal sense but give a false impression to the jury.”

 H. Michael’s Take

 This caas imposes a clear duty on the part of federal prosecutors to investigate plausible allegations that a government witness’s expected testimony was false.